 Penland Printmaking Program

 The Penland printmaking program offers beginning to advanced workshops in traditional and contemporary methods.
-The printmaking studio provides the space and specialty equipment to explore image-making through the lens of materials and craft via work in primarily two-dimensional formats.
+The printmaking studio provides the space and specialty equipment to explore image-making through the lens of materials and craft, via work in primarily two-dimensional formats.
 The technical and conceptual scope of each workshop is determined by the instructor with input from our program director and support from our programming staff.
-Our versatile facility and high caliber artist/educators allow us to provide relevant programming in topics from classical aquatint to experimental mark making and mixed matrices and everything in between.
+Our versatile facility and high caliber artist/educators allow us to provide relevant programming in topics from aquatint to experimental mark making and mixed matrices and everything in between.
 We strive for a balance of technical and aesthetic content and value all cultural and historical perspectives.
 We offer workshops that inspire and challenge students from curious beginners to accomplished professionals.
 Our programming is current in spirit and respectful of craft traditions.

 The Paul Hayden Duensing printmaking studio is equipped with the following: